mariodavid/cuba-component-user-inbox/README.md

 ![send message manually](/img/1-send-message-manually-editor.png)

-This feature can sometimes be helpful but oftentimes sending a regular email is not worse.

 #### Context-based messages

 Therefore there is another option to send a Message.
 In this case it is a message that is send through the context of a particular entity.